sap-linuxlab/community.sap_install/roles/sap_ha_install_pacemaker/README.md

 ### Execution Design

-- This Ansible role can be used very flexible.
-It runs the right tasks in the right direction on the right hosts, skipping tasks, which are already done.

 Having the parameters specified as above, it can be executed with one command:

 ```
 ansible-playbook example_playbook_with_parameters.ymnl
 ```

 If you need to execute the role using an external handled, you can also limit the playbook for specific a **host** adding parameter defined in e **parameter_file**.

 ```
 ansible-playbook -l node1 example_playbook.yml -e @parameter_file.yml
 ```

-A good way to start is executing the playbook with the option *--list_tasks*.
-You can than start a playbook with the option *--start-at-task*  at a specific point. *--list_task* will not start any task.
+A good way to start is executing the playbook with the option _--list_tasks_.
+You can than start a playbook with the option _--start-at-task_ at a specific point. _--list_task_ will not start any task.

-For mor information please check
+For more information please check

 ```
 ansible-playbook --help
 ```